Applying to HREC

 Research that is to be undertaken without the consent of those whose data, tissue or DNA is to be used must include a request for a waiver of consent in the application to the HREC.

-All sub-sections of section 2.3.10 (a-i) of the National Statement should be addressed in the application – outlined in either section 6.1.2 of the WA Health Ethics Application Form or Consent section of the Human Research Ethics Application (HREA).
+All sub-sections of section 2.3.10 (a-i) of the National Statement should be addressed in the application – outlined in either section 6.1.2 of the WA Health Ethics Application Form or Consent section of the Human Research Ethics Application (HREA) and the protocol.

 • providing information to the potential participant about the research and their involvement